 Like most states, Florida regulates the possession of firearms.
 Owning an illegal firearm or possessing a legal firearm without the proper license can be a criminal offense in Florida.
 These, however, are separate criminal offenses and have nothing to do with weapons enhancements.
 A weapons enhancement refers to a law that increases the penalties for a specific crime if a weapon was present during the commission of the crime.
 Florida's 10-20-Life law is the most commonly used weapons enhancement law.

-As you can see, being charged with a weapons enhancement is often more serious than the underlying crime itself because of the mandatory minimum sentences that go along with the firearm enhancements.
-If you have been charged with a crime which involves the possession or use of a firearm consult with an experienced criminal defense attorney immediately to discuss your options and what defenses you may have.
+As you can see, there are enhanced penalties for the presence of a weapon.
+Being charged with a weapons enhancement is often more serious than the underlying crime itself because of the mandatory minimum sentences that go along with the firearm enhancements.
+If you have been charged with a crime that involves the possession or use of a firearm consult with an experienced criminal defense attorney immediately to discuss your options and what defenses you may have.
 Keep Calm Call Us®!
 727-531-2926.